The oyster is our world

 While in Charleston completing his Masters, he worked as a Microbiologist at NOAA, performing fecal coli form source tracking over public oyster beds.
 Steve received his BA from the University of Long Island, Southampton College in Biology/Marine Molecular Biology.
 An avid fan of music, he is married with two dogs and a cat and resides in Edgewater, Maryland.

-Sarah Walker began with ORP in the summer of 2011 and quickly became our Outreach Programs Specialist in the Fall of 2011.
-She is integral in assisting all facets of ORP office operations.
+Sarah Walker serves as ORP’s Marketing and Outreach Manager.
+She is integral in assisting all facets of ORP office operations, focusing on communications, marketing, and outreach.
 A graduate of American University with a BA in Business Administration in Marketing & Accounting, she was active on campus as a member of Alpha Chi Omega and the AU Honors Program.
 Sarah currently spends her free time producing film projects and traveling abroad.
 Her love for the environment helps her educate others about the importance of oysters during ORP outreach and education initiatives.

 Tommy Price joined the ORP team as an intern with the Shell Recycling Alliance in the spring of 2011.
 A graduate of Washington College, Tommy focused much of his studies on the culture and lore of the Chesapeake oyster industry, earning a BA in History.
 He earned the Outstanding Community Service Graduation Award as a member of Phi Delta Theta Fraternity, and was a four-year rower on the men’s crew team.
 Outside of work, Tommy enjoys all things nautical including working on boats and fly fishing his home waters of the Bay.

 Jillian Parisi joined ORP as hatchery seed and oyster shell sales representative and in September 2013 became the coordinator of our Remote Setting Training Program.
 She graduated from Salisbury University with a BA in Environmental Studies and a minor in Biology and was president of the Environmental Student Association.
 This Eastern Shore lover resides lives in Cambridge, Maryland with her loyal hound-mix, Hobbes.
-In her spare time she loves to be outdoors, exploring the Eastern Shore by kayak and gardening in her yard.
+In her spare time she loves to be outdoors, exploring the Eastern Shore by kayak and gardening.

 Hatchery Field Crew Assistant Manager